yuyang-huang-90/mit-6.828-2014-lab/sln/answers-lab4.md

 # Ex.9
 Code is implemented.

-# Ex.10
+# Ex.10 & Ex.12 & Ex.13
 Code is implemented.

-# Ex.11
-Code is implemented.

-# Ex.12
-Code is implemented.
+(The IDT init parts have already been done in lab3.)